karolpiczak/EARS/README.md

 ## EARS: Environmental Audio Recognition System

-EARS is a proof of concept implementation of a convolutional neural network for live environmental audio processing & recognition on low-power SoC devices (in this case tested on a Raspberry Pi 3 Model B).
+**EARS** is a proof of concept implementation of a *convolutional neural network* for live environmental audio processing & recognition on low-power SoC devices (in this case tested on a *Raspberry Pi 3 Model B*).

 It features a background thread for audio capture & classification and a visual dashboard built as a [Bokeh](https://github.com/bokeh/bokeh/) server app for live visualization and audio streaming from the device to the browser.

 **Caveats:**

 This can become really taxing on the CPU, so some proper cooling solution (heatsink) is advisable.
 Nevertheless, it should do fine even without one when not using the Bokeh app too much.

+The live audio stream can get choppy or out-of-sync, especially when using the mute/unmute button.
+For production use it should be rewritten in a server-node architecture (SoC devices/sensors only pushing status/classification/audio data, a central server providing visuals/interactivity/archive browsing for end users).

 ## Quick look